Stockley D. Hays: Burr conspiracy

+Hays and Jackson's involvement in the conspiracy was relitigated when Jackson ran for U.S. president against incumbent John Quincy Adams.
+In 1828, Judge John Overton, of Jackson's Nashville campaign committee, solicited a letter from Hays about the expedition.
+Hays claimed at that time Burr was an "intimate friend and brother officer" of his father from the American Revolutionary War, and that Burr had told Hays to consider him as another father.
+Hays wrote: "I observed to him that I must see and consult my friends before I gave my final consent.
+On advising with them some doubt of Mr. Burr's object was suggested, but he with having pledged his word of honor, that he had nothing in view hostile to the best interests of the United States, I determined to go with him."
+Hays said he parted ways with Burr when he turned himself in at Bruinsburg and "saw him no more except at a ball in Washington, Miss., and on his trial there before the court".

-Around the same time and through the same venue (Overton to the newspapers in 1828), Dr. Felix Robertson, who was a founding member of the Nashville Central Committee to elect Jackson and whose father had pioneered the Cumberland with the Donelsons in the 1780s, "I know of no circumstance, in this matter which could point suspicion to General Jackson in preference to any other prominent man, unless it be that Col. S. D. Hays, [a nephew of Mrs. Jackson] accompanied Burr to the lower country, and with those who knew the young man, this could have no weight.
+Around the same time and through the same venue (Overton to the newspapers in 1828), Felix Robertson, who was a founding member of the Nashville Central Committee to elect Jackson and whose father had pioneered the Cumberland with the Donelsons in the 1780s, wrote that Hays' local reputation had not been tarnished by his connection to Burr, that Burr had become "peevish" prior to his departure, and Burr had been complaining, before he left, of ill treatment by the people of Nashville.
+Robertson attested:

 I always understood that Mr. Hays went against the advice and wishes of General Jackson.
 I have been intimately acquainted with Col. Hays from his infancy, and know he has always been in the habit of relying on his own judgment, and disposed to execute its decisions, independent of the opinions of others.

-I saw General Coffee a few days after Burr's departure, who told me he went off complaining of the treatment he had received from General Jackson, and most of his other acquaintance of the country.
-[Burr] had become so extremely peevish, that General Coffee said he could do nothing which seemed to please him.
-I never have understood, that Col. Hays' trip with Burr had injured him in the public estimation.
-He is at this time, a highly respectable citizen of this State."
-Meanwhile, Jackson's business partner-turned-enemy Andrew Erwin characterized Hays' role as an escort "by General Jackson's favorite nephew by marriage".
-Another dedicated anti-Jacksonian claimed in 1828 that "in 1823, John J. Bell Esquire lawyer from Pennsylvania, now of Franklin county Alabama, informed me that at the time Stokely D. Hays was in Natchez 1807, he told Bell that Jackson was to have had the command of 2000 men under Burr."
-James Wilkinson's great-grandson, New Orleans lawyer James Wilkinson, argued to history in defense of his ancestor in 1935:
+Jackson's business partner turned enemy Andrew Erwin characterized Hays' role as an escort "by General Jackson's favorite nephew by marriage".
+Another longtime Jackson hater said in 1828: "in 1823, John J. Bell Esquire lawyer from Pennsylvania, now of Franklin county Alabama, informed me that at the time Stokely D. Hays was in Natchez 1807, he told Bell that Jackson was to have had the command of 2000 men under Burr."
+James Wilkinson's great-grandson, New Orleans lawyer James Wilkinson, mentioned Hays when he argued to history in defense of his ancestor in 1935: